RonaldoNA/RonaldoNA/README.md

 # Hi there, I'm Ronaldo Navarro Ambriz 👋

-I'm a Physicist and Doctoral Researcher at the National Autonomous University of Mexico (UNAM), specializing in the numerical simulation of quantum systems.
+I'm a Physicist and MSc student at the National Autonomous University of Mexico (UNAM), specializing in the numerical simulation of quantum systems.

 ## 🔬 About Me
 - ⚛️ My research heavily involves the Extented-Bose-Hubbard model, fractional statistics, and quantum walks.